souffle17/cas-from-scratch/README.md

 ```

 ## Simplification
-This function is partially working, and currently attempts to combines all constant values
+This function is still WIP, and currently attempts to combines all constant values

 ### Example
 ```